CJSCommonPlatform/artemis-manager/README.md

 * Reprocess message by id

+**Note: Reprocess uses JMX port to connect to the Artemis broker.**

 _java -jar artemis-manager.jar reprocess -host localhost -port 3000 -brokerName default -msgId 12d8e63e-c842-11e6-986d-00e1000074d2_

+* port - JMX port
+* brokerName - name of the broker configured in the broker.xml, use _default_ if no specific broker configuration provided

 * Reprocess multiple messages (provide list of message ids on input)